JLRipley314/TeukolskyQNMFunctions.jl/README.md

 or looking at the publicly available qnm tables, e.g.
 Emanuele Berti's [tables of qnm](https://pages.jh.edu/eberti2/ringdown/).

+# Initial data

+This code can be used to generate pure QNM initial data for the [TeukEvolution.jl](https://github.com/JLRipley314/TeukEvolution.jl) code.

 # Computing overtones

 The original version of this code (which made use of a pseudo-spectral discretization